SaaS SEO: Boost Your Online Presence in 8 Steps

 Step 1: Define Your USP & Target Audience

 The first step to implementing a successful SaaS SEO strategy is to define your SaaS product’s unique selling point (USP) and target audience.
+This step applies to SaaS Startups.
+Established brands to have their USP and target audience figured out so they can skip this step.

 List out the quality or qualities that differentiate(s) your SaaS product from its competitors.
 Is it its price?
 Perhaps, it has more product features?

-Whatever the case, identifying this information will help you sell the benefits your SaaS product provides to its audience.
+Whatever the case, identifying this information will help you sell the benefits your SaaS product provides to its target audience.

 Speaking of audiences, you must define who you’re targeting before putting your SEO team to work.
 Your audience shapes everything from your branding to the user experience your SaaS product provides.